OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 })
 ```

 We wrap our code in a setImmediate function to prevent timeouts (you may or may not need this), then call Java.perform to make use of Frida’s methods for dealing with Java.
-Afterwards we retreive a wrapper for the class that implements the OnClickListener interface and overwrite its onClick method.
-Unlike the original, our new version of this method just writes some console output and does not exit the app.
-If we inject our version of this method via Frida, the app should not exit anymore when we click the OK button of the dialog.
+Afterwards we retreive a wrapper for the class that implements the `OnClickListener` interface and overwrite its `onClick` method.
+Unlike the original, our new version of `onClick` just writes some console output and *does not exit the app*.
+If we inject our version of this method via Frida, the app should not exit anymore when we click the `OK` button of the dialog.

-Save the above script as `uncrackable1.js` and do:
+Save the above script as `uncrackable1.js` and load it:

 ```
 frida -U -l uncrackable1.js sg.vantagepoint.uncrackable1
 ```

 After you see the `onClickHandler modified` message, you can safely press the OK button in the app.
 The app does not exit anymore.

 We can now try to input a "secret string".
 But where do we get it?

 Looking at the class `sg.vantagepoint.uncrackable1.a` you can see the encrypted string to which our input gets compared: